EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

-To further demonstrate the effectiveness of our proposed modules, we conducted relevant ablation studies on the SCARED dataset.
+To further demonstrate the effectiveness of our proposed modules, relevant ablation studies were conducted on the SCARED dataset.

 The ablation study in Table \ref{tabablation} systematically evaluates the contribution of each component within the EndoUFM framework.
 When the pre-trained Depth Anything Model is introduced, the error rates remain relatively high.
 Fine-tuning this model with RVLoRA significantly improves performance, confirming the necessity of domain adaptation.
 The addition of the Res-DSC module further boosts performance, validating its effectiveness in capturing fine-grained local features.

-Similar improvements can be observed when incorporating the pre-trained Segment Anything Model and fine-tuning it with RVLoRA in the image decomposition network, highlighting the value of its powerful semantic feature extraction.
-Howerver, adding the Res-DSC module to the Segment Anything Model results in a decline in performance, so we exclude it in the final model.
-Our method EndoUFM, which includes the mask-guided smoothness loss, achieves the best performance across all metrics.
+Similar improvements can be observed when incorporating the pre-trained MedSAM and fine-tuning it with RVLoRA in the image decomposition network, highlighting the value of its powerful semantic feature extraction.
+However, adding the Res-DSC module to the MedSAM results in a decline in performance.
+Therefore, it is not included in the final model.
+Finally, the complete EndoUFM model, incorporating the mask-guided smoothness loss, achieves the best performance across all metrics.
 This demonstrates that every component in EndoUFM is vital for improving overall accuracy and robustness.